idrismo45/Youtube-Influence-Metrics/README.md

 ## User story

 As the Head of Marketing, I need a dashboard that analyses UK YouTube channel performance.
-This will help me pinpoint the top channels by metrics like subscriber count and average views, enabling better decisions for influencer partnerships and maximizing campaign impact.
+This will help me pinpoint the top channels by metrics like subscriber count and average views, enabling better decisions for influencer partnerships and maximising campaign impact.

 # Data source